Durable security fencing at an economic price.

 Chain link fence provides extensive reliability and high security, all at a low cost.
 It’s durability comes from it’s galvanized heavy gauge steel core.
-It consists of steel wires woven together to form a diamond-patterned mesh fence.
-To protect the steel from rust or corrosion, each steel wire is zinc coated through hot-dip galvanization.
+It consists of steel wires woven together to form a diamond-patterned mesh that can be erected with posts to form a fence.
+Zinc galvanized coatings protect the steel wire from rust or corrosion, through a process called galvanization.
 This process allows steel to withstand extreme temperatures and elements – often for more than 25 years!

 1) Fabric (cyclone fence)